asm-products/mercadolibre-spy/README.md

 ## Instalation

 1. Go to [MercadoLibre Applications](https://applications.mercadolibre.com) and create an App, you will need the ID and the secret Key
-2. Create a MySQL Database and dump the latest file in _/database_
+2. Create a MySQL Database and dump the latest file in `/database`
-3. Open config-samepl.php, enter your App credentials and complete database info
+3. Open `config-sample.php`, enter your App credentials and complete database info

 ---